Why These Exist

 Read Guide →Capital stacking, SBA 504, commercial real estate, and equipment portfolios.
 The 4-pillar underwriting model and the 6 products that build every commercial structure.

-Read Guide →Every funding product available through Basecamp's 70+ lender network.
+See Case Studies →Every funding product available through Basecamp's lender network.
 Comparison tables, qualification requirements, and use cases for each.

 Most business owners apply to one bank, wait 2–6 weeks, and either get approved at whatever rate the bank offers or get declined with no alternatives.
 We do it differently.
-When you pre-qualify with Basecamp Funding, your single application goes to a network of 70+ lending partners who compete for your business.
+When you pre-qualify with Basecamp Funding, your single application goes to the lender network, where partners compete for your business.
 More competition means better rates, more options, and faster funding.

 We match you with the right products based on your actual business profile — monthly revenue, time in business, industry, and how you plan to use the capital.
 Not every product fits every business.
 A restaurant owner with steady daily revenue might benefit from revenue-based financing, while a contractor waiting on receivables might need invoice factoring.
 We present all your options with full transparency — rates, terms, fees, and total cost — so you can make an informed decision.

-Pre-qualification takes 60 seconds, uses a soft credit pull (no impact on your score), and requires no documents upfront.
+Pre-qualification takes a few minutes, uses a soft credit pull (no impact on your score), and requires no documents upfront.
 If you like an offer and want to move forward, a funding specialist walks you through the next steps.
-Many products fund the same day or within 48 hours.
+Many products fund in as little as 48 hours when your file's ready.
 See the full process on our How It Works page, or explore loan products to learn about specific options.

 Glossary